cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 Players will pore over each manual page trying to find anything that might help them on their adventure.
-And these clues can often be extremely subtle, giving that "Aha!" moment, regardless of if someone is looking for an answer or decrypting the lore.
+And these clues can often be extremely subtle, giving that "Aha!" moment, regardless of if someone is looking for an answer to a puzzle or decrypting the lore.

 As for the third, perhaps this post may inspire you to play for yourself and find out!
 I think you'll be rewarded for your effort.